aaronryank/ecpp/README.md

 # Building

-To build, run `make`, then `make uncomment`.
+To build, run `make`, To build the uncommenter alone, run `make uncomment`.
 If you also want to individually use the prettyprinter, run `make pretty`.

 # Running